Skip to content

 Restaurants, Bars & Taverns Insurance

-We help restaurants figure out exactly what insurance they need—and get it placed correctly, fast.
+We help California restaurants figure out exactly what insurance they need, and get it placed with the right structure the first time.

 Short answer: California restaurants typically need a Businessowners Policy (BOP) that bundles general liability and property coverage, plus liquor liability if you serve alcohol, workers' comp for any employees, and commercial auto for delivery or catering vehicles.
-Liquor liability is required even for beer-and-wine licenses.
+California law mandates liquor liability only for Type 48 bar licenses, but any alcohol service creates the exposure — most brokers, landlords, and franchisors treat it as essential even for beer-and-wine licenses.
+For eligible restaurants, liability, property, and liquor liability can be written under one policy with a single carrier, with monthly billing available.
 Premiums depend heavily on your restaurant classification, alcohol sales ratio, and claims history.

 What We Do